RootRez/publisher-api-docs/README.md

 ## Getting Starting

 If you haven't already, [contact RootRez](https://www.rootrez.com/contact/) to get started.
-Your technical implementation coordinator will email you the following detais:
+Your technical implementation coordinator will email you the following details:

 - API key
 - Sandbox environment details